Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Geometric decomposition of

 Except for the $B(1)$-piece, each piece of the decomposition of $(\C^2,0)$ has one ``outer boundary'' and some number (possibly zero) of ``inner boundaries.''
-When we lift pieces to $(X,0)$ we use the same terminology \emph{outer boundary} or \emph{inner boundary} for the boundary components of the component of the lifted pieces.
+When we lift pieces to $(X,0)$ we use the same terminology \emph{outer boundary} or \emph{inner boundary} for the boundary components of components of lifted pieces.